tiabas/oauth2-provider-rails/README.md

     <% end -%>

-When the user submits the rendenred form, the data is posted to the 'process_authorization' action of the oauth controller
+When the user submits the form, the data is posted to the 'process_authorization' action of the oauth controller.
+If the user denies the request, the user-agent is redirected to the callback URL with the error code and error description as parameters.
+Otherwise, the request parameters are loaded from the pending request that was created in the pre-authorization step and used to create a new request handler.
+Assuming all goes well, if the response type was 'token' the access token can be retrieved from the request handler and returned either in the URL query component or the body of the response.
+If the response type was 'code', the authorization code is returned in the query component of the authorization redirect URI.

     def process_authorization
       handle_oauth_exception do

         decision = params.fetch(:decision, false)
         unless decision == 'allow'
           err = OAuth2::OAuth2Error::AccessDenied.new "the user denied your request" return redirect_to err.redirect_uri(pending_request)
         end

         pending_request = OauthPendingRequest.find_by_id params[:id]
         unless pending_request
           return render :nothing => true, :status => :bad_request